meerahahn/meerahahn.github.io/_pages/about.md

 In the summer of 2020, I was an intern at FAIR working with Abhinav Gupta.
 In the summer of 2019, I was a research intern at Facebook Reality Labs (FRL) working with James Hillis and Dhruv Batra.
 In the summer of 2018, I was a research intern at NEC Labs working with Asim Kadav and Hans Peter Graf.

-As an undergraduate at Emory University, I worked in a Natural Language Processing lab for two years under Dr. Jinho Choi.
+As an undergraduate at Emory University, I worked in a Natural Language Processing lab for two years under Dr. <a class="poplink" href="https://github.com/meera1hahn/Graph_LED/">Jinho Choi</a>.
 I also spent a summer working with Dr. Mubarak Shah at University of Central Florida.